llagerlof/mariabak/README.md

 $ php mariabak.php -list
 ```

 **Backup all databases.
-A directory will be created in current directory:**
+A directory will be created into the current directory:**

 ```shell
 $ mariabak --databases=*